evkx/evkx.github.io/content/models/zeekr/7x/7x_long_range_awd/_index.md

 ### Suspension

-The front suspension employs a [double wishbone](../../../../technology/suspension/#double-wishbone) design, while the rear uses a [Multilink](../../../../technology/suspension/#multilink) setup.
-The standard suspension includes steel springs and hydraulic dampers.
-The standar suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
-The ground clearance with this suspension is 190 mm.
 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 160 mm, and the maximum is 230 mm.

 For easier loading, you can lower the air suspension from the rear